 By Ken Tyler, Sr. Laundry Industry Consultant

-It’s a new year and many of you are looking around your laundry thinking….maybe I should upgrade.
-Well, maybe you should, but there are many things that you should consider prior to taking the leap.
-You want any upgrade or purchase for you facility to add to its value.
-One wrong move though, and that value added could turn into a drain on your budget.
+If you’re thinking about upgrading your facility, there are many things that you should consider prior to taking the leap.
+Of course, you want any upgrade or purchase to add to its value.
+One wrong move though, and that value-added could turn into a drain on your budget.

 So, what should you consider before you start writing checks and tearing down walls?